shuveb/loti/low_level.rst

     struct io_cqring_offsets cq_off;
   };

-The only thing you can specify before passing this structure as part of the :c:func:`io_uring_setup` system call is the flags structure member, but in this example, there is no flag we want to pass.
+The only thing you can specify before passing this structure as part of the :c:func:`io_uring_setup` system call is the ``flags`` structure member, but in this example, there is no flag we want to pass.
 Also, in this example, we process the files one after the other.
-We are not going to do any parallel I/O since this is a simple example designed mainly to get an understanding of ``io_uring``.
+We are not going to do any parallel I/O since this is a simple example designed mainly to get an understanding of ``io_uring``'s raw interface.
 To this end, we set the queue depth to just one.

-The return value from :c:func:`io_uring_setup`, a file descriptor and other fields from the io_uring_param structure will subsequently used in calls to :c:func:`mmap` to map into user space two ring buffers and an array of submission queue entries.
+The return value from :c:func:`io_uring_setup`, a file descriptor and other fields from the io_uring_param structure will subsequently used in calls to :man:`mmap(2)` to map into user space two ring buffers and an array of submission queue entries.
 Take a look.
-I’ve removed some surrounding code to focus on the :c:func:`mmap` calls.
+I’ve removed some surrounding code to focus on the :man:`mmap(2)` calls.

 .. code-block:: c